Understand

 Although organisations had been securing and automating the exchange of data prior to 2008, it was at this point that the term Managed File Transfer was coined.
 Frank Kenney of Gartner Inc. used it as a common description for a collection of solutions.
 Gartner went on to monitor this technology under the umbrella term of Managed File Transfer for a couple of years.
 They used their widely acclaimed Magic Quadrant to rank vendors based upon vision and ability to execute, and the functionality afforded by the products they offered.

 The first iteration of the Magic Quadrant included a number of vendors and products that wouldn’t be deemed to fit the definition of MFT today.
 But as a starting point it highlighted a wide range of organisations providing secure file transfer.
-An analysis of the vendors listed in Gartner’s 2009 Magic Quadrant, now 15 years out of date, can be found here.
+An analysis of the vendors listed in Gartner’s 2009 Magic Quadrant, now 15 years old, can be found here.
 Gartner’s initial sweep of the market included vendors which now operate in different technology stacks such as: File Synchronisation & Sharing (EFSS), Electronic Data Interchange (EDI), Extreme File Transfer, Content Collaboration Platforms and Workload Automation.

 Section 2